aws-cloudformation/aws-cloudformation-resource-providers-kms/replicakey/docs/README.md

 #### PrimaryKeyArn

-Identifies the primary AWS KMS Key to create a replica of.
-Specify the Amazon Resource Name (ARN) of the AWS KMS Key.
+Identifies the primary AWS KMS key to create a replica of.
+Specify the Amazon Resource Name (ARN) of the AWS KMS key.
 You cannot specify an alias or key ID.
 For help finding the ARN, see Finding the Key ID and ARN in the AWS Key Management Service Developer Guide.

 _Required_: Yes